maybekoi/Multi.hx/README.md

-# FX-Engine-Online
+# Multi.hx

 * This may possibly never be public.

-* FX Engine Online is a modification of FX Engine v1.2.1 that uses Funkin' Battle Royale's source for it to be playable online!
+* Multi.hx is a modification of FX Engine v1.2.1 that uses FNFNet's source for it to be playable online!

 # Credits

+* Multi.hx Devs (basically just me) - Multi.hx!

-* FX Engine Devs (basically just me) - The engine itself
+* FX Engine Devs (basically just me again) - The engine itself

+* FNFNET DEVS - FNF Net lol

-* XieneDev - Funkin' Battle Royale
+* XieneDev - Main Menu Asses from Funkin' Battle Royale